davoudifatemeh/Neural-Network-Phase-2/README.md

  ## Project Description

  In this project, using neural networks, I have recognized the race of each person based on his/her face image.
-With the help of the ```Keras``` interface, I have created a Forward Feed network that includes at least two hidden layers (taking into account the input and output layers (softmax), the network has 4 layers.)
+With the help of the ```Keras``` interface, I have created a FeedForward network that includes at least two hidden layers (taking into account the input and output layers (softmax), the network has 4 layers.)

 I have read data using ```Keras``` interface.
 Then I have grayscaled the images and changed them to 100x100 scale.
 I have printed the number of data read and the number of available classes.
 I have calculated the number of images of each class and drawn a bar graph for it.